 The region has a thriving agricultural sector, with diverse activities in grains, livestock, horticulture, and production of fruits and nuts.
-Pegional activities contribute to 60% of the state's total production in grapes, With future growth underpinned by the region's innovative, value-adding agricultural processes.
+Pegional activities contribute to 60% of the state's total production of grapes and 20% of the national citrus production with future growth, Pegion 197 with future growth underpinned by the region's innovative, value-adding agricultural processes.

-Significant growth opportunities exist in the regional tourism industry, taking advantage of Murraylands and Riverland's nature-based and adventure tourism offerings.
-The region's reputation for premium food and wine, as well as agritourism potential, will enable tourism diversification as well as supporting the local agricultural sector.
-Significant sector.
+Significant growth opportunities exist in the regional tourism industry, taking advantage of Murraylands and Riverland's nature-based and adventure tourism offerings.199 The region's reputation for premium food and wine,200 as well as agritourism potential, will enable tourism diversification as well as supporting the local agricultural sector.201